FluentContracts/FluentContracts/README.md

 Libraries like [FluentValidation](https://github.com/FluentValidation/FluentValidation) and `Guard` from [.NET Community Toolkit](https://github.com/CommunityToolkit/dotnet) are awesome and have tons of functionality, support and experience.
 If you like those and use them already, that is fine.

-I did this one, because I don't really like who the other libraries require you to write, in order to achieve the validation.
+I did this one, because I don't really like how the other libraries require you to write, in order to achieve the validation.
+It is pretty verbose for my taste.
 I wanted to make something more simple and "human-readable", the same way [FluentAssertions](https://github.com/fluentassertions/fluentassertions) does it for unit testing.

 ## Usage